sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 ##### 3.2.1.4 pyang compiler

 Open source pyang tool is used to compile YANG models and generate output file in required format.
-For example CVL YANG model is compiled and YIN schema file is generated for validation purpose.
+For example SONiC YANG model is compiled and YIN schema file is generated for validation purpose.
 Similarly, after compiling YANG model, OpenAPI spec file is generated for generating REST client SDK and server code using Swagger-codegen.

 #### 3.2.2 Run time components